kipkir/alx-system_engineering-devops/0x00-shell_basics/README.md

-copy all html files in
+script that copies html files